 |Where do you want to go?|

 Welcome aboard the USS Ranger (CVA/CV-61) History and Memorial Website.
-This site is dedicated to maintaining the history and record of the USS Ranger.
+This site is dedicated to maintaining the history USS Ranger and a memorial for those whose lives were lost while serving on board her.
 On this site you will find not only interesting photographs of Ranger, her crew and aircraft but a wide assortment of facts and information about Ranger and her predecessors.

 All information on the site has been provided by someone!
 If you find something is inaccurate or a record that is not complete, please e-mail the deck boss!

 Grande Island Map.
 This picture is from the 1970-'71 cruise book.
-Unfortuneately, it was taken at something of an oblique angle and the legend on the right is not readable.
+Unfortunately, it was taken at something of an oblique angle and the legend on the right is not readable.
 Does anyone have a good picture?
-Evem multiple pics that I can put together will work.
+Even multiple pics that I can put together will work.

 A new feature that is being added to the Operation History page, are transcriptions of Ranger's logs.
 This is going to be a very slow process.
 It is rather time consuming to transcribe the original logs into an easily read format.
 The first of these done is October 1969.
 Also, it is a bit costly.
 The logs are in the hands of the National Archives.
 It costs 80 cents per page for copies.
 Generally, this will mean about $50 for each month of the logs.
 There will be a Ship's Store page in the near future.
 There will be a link for making donations.
 Any donation specifically marked for ship's logs will be used specifically for that purpose.